Filmsite Movie Review

 Laughlin: But it looks brand new.
 Where's the pilot?
 I don't understand.
 Where's the crew?
 Hey!
 How the hell did it get here?

 Laughlin poses unanswerable questions, as the leader finds personal effects in the cockpit of one of the planes - sepia photographs and a 1945 calendar from a bar in Pensacola, Florida.
 The vintage torpedo bombers have charged batteries and full fuel tanks.
 One after another, the engines of the planes are throttled up and brought to life.
 Trying to figure out the enigma, Lacombe is brought to a cantina to speak to one of the local Mexicans who was an eyewitness to the inexplicable events that happened the previous night.
-The old derelict's half-crazed face is brightly sunburned and he sheds tears of joy:
+The old derelict's (Eumenio Blanco) half-crazed face is brightly sunburned and he sheds tears of joy:

 Old Man: El sol salio anoche y me canto!